heni0xyz/prosperomerge/README.md

 # First launch is long
 First bootup might take a little longer because the app fetches information about your updates from [PROSPEROPatches](https://prosperopatches.com/)

-# I found a bug or i have a suggestions
+# I found a bug or i have a suggestion
 Go to the issues tab and post your idea there

 # Closed source?